brookshelley/brookshelley.github.com/movies.md

 32. **Sicario**

-    What a wild movie, in which I needed to completely suspend all of my feelings aboutAmerica, the "drug war" and Thanos.
+    What a wild movie, in which I needed to completely suspend all of my feelings about America, the "drug war" and Thanos.
 If you can attempt to not emotionally connect to the actual monsters in this movie, it's kinda fun in a "tense film ] where things blow up" kind of way.